marmessi93/LCE/README.rst

 - Adheres to scikit-learn conventions to allow interaction with scikit-learn pipelines and model selection tools
 - Is released in open source and commercially usable - Apache 2.0 license

-A tutorial introducing LCE and illustrative code examples has been published in `Towards Data Science <https://towardsdatascience.com/random-forest-or-xgboost-it-is-time-to-explore-lce-2fed913eafb8?source=friends_link&sk=8cba14ad36f7662d07e842d03944a316>`_.
+An article introducing LCE and illustrative code examples has been published in `Towards Data Science <https://towardsdatascience.com/random-forest-or-xgboost-it-is-time-to-explore-lce-2fed913eafb8?source=friends_link&sk=8cba14ad36f7662d07e842d03944a316>`_.

 Getting Started
 ===============